What to Do If Bad Weather is Inevitable!

 - This 1 Thing Makes Your Fundraising Carnival

 This is analogous to canceling an entire kids' birthday party because you didn't get a birthday cake.
 There would still be pinata, plenty of games, socialization, treat bags, and presents for the kids to enjoy!

 The above image is an example of a Bean Bag Toss Game (one of about 10 indoor games) inside an elementary school gym during stormy weather.

 First, think of your space.
-If your event is at an elementary school, generally you can get permission for use of the gym and cafeteria.
+If your event is at an elementary school, generally you can get permission to use the gym and cafeteria.
 In addition, we have seen main hallways used some for games as well!
-It is common for schools set up their cake walk booth indoors rain or shine just so the cakes don't melt in the sun.
-But, you will be surprised how many carnival games and activities can be moved indoors without really much change!
+It is common for schools to set up their cake walk booth indoors, rain or shine, just so the cakes don't melt in the sun.
+But, you will be surprised how many carnival games and activities can be moved indoors without much change!

 Start by making a list of games that can be indoors and a rough map to show where you will place different activities!